jun-xiao-mainlinestem/2026base/readme.md

 *   **Drive Mode:** Set `DRIVE_MODE` to `0` for arcade control, `1` for tank control, or `2` for mecanum control.
 *   **(Optional) Wheel Size and Gear Ratio:**
     *   Find the Drive constructor and update the wheel diameter and gear ratio parameters for precise auton driving.
 *   **(Optional) Drive Constants:** If needed, adjust any of constants for the drivetrain in the `resetChassis()` function.
-For example, adjust the `kTurnDamping` value in `setArcadeConstants()` to control turn sensitivity - lower values make turning less sensitive, higher values make turning more sensitive.
+For example, adjust the `kTurnDampingFactor` value in `setArcadeConstants()` to control turn sensitivity - lower values make turning less sensitive, higher values make turning more sensitive.

 ### Other Subsystems ([robot-config.cpp](src/robot-config.cpp))

 *   **Motor Configuration:** Define your motors and sensors for other subsystems such as intake or lift.
 *   **Number of Motors:** Set `NUMBER_OF_MOTORS` to total number of motors to allow the program to automatically check for disconnected or overheated motors.
+The controller will vibrate with "---" pattern and display warning messages if any motor issues are detected.
 *   **Helper functions:** Write helper functions to control the subsystems and declare those functions in [robot-config.h](include/robot-config.h) so that your other cpp files can call them.

 ### Driver Control ([main.cpp](src/main.cpp))